Employee option schemes are designed to allow employees to share in the value of the company’s future growth. This post explains how they work.

 - Options are typically forfeited if a participant leaves the company during the vesting period.

 Each of these elements is explained in more detail below.
-(You can read about other types of employee share scheme work here.)
+(You can read more about other types of employee share schemes here.)

 1. The company issues options to participating employees